-Use of drugs that can damage the kidneys
+Use of medications that can damage the kidneys

-In over 99% of people, the kidney damage causes no symptoms and goes away within 1 week or so.
-Fewer than 1% have lasting damage, and only a very few of them require kidney dialysis Dialysis Dialysis is an artificial process for removing waste products and excess fluids from the body, a process that is needed when the kidneys are not functioning properly.
+In almost all people, the kidney damage causes no symptoms and goes away within 1 week or so.
+Very rarely, a person has lasting damage, and only a very few of them require kidney dialysis Dialysis Dialysis is an artificial process for removing waste products and excess fluids from the body, a process that is needed when the kidneys are not functioning properly.
 There are a number of reasons... read more .

 If tests that require radiopaque contrast agents must be used in people at risk of kidney damage, people are given fluids intravenously before and after the agent is given.
+They do this to avoid any accumulation of these drugs in the event that contrast agents impair kidney function.
 A low dose of the contrast agent is used if possible.
-People who have had impaired kidney function for a long time may be given acetylcysteine the day before and the day the contrast agent is given.
-Doctors withhold certain oral antihyperglycemic drugs (for example, metformin) for 48 hours after IV radiopaque contrast agents are given.
-They do this to avoid any accumulation of these drugs in the event that contrast agents impair kidney function.
+Doctors may also withhold the medication metformin for 48 hours after IV radiopaque contrast agents are given to people with severe kidney disease who take metformin.